kowalej/AnemIO/README.md

 3. Before flashing please copy the template file user-data.yml from the `\src\raspi-base\raspi-config-files` folder of this repo to a temporary location.
 You will need to edit this copy of `user-data.yml` before flashing (mainly to just replace the Wifi SSID / password).
 4. Download and install [Balena Etcher (Recommended)](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie/).
 Both are easy to use and you will be able to just select the extracted Hypriot .img file and flash it onto your device.
 5. After your device is flashed, you should be able to browse the SD card on your computer (usually F: drive, where you flashed to).
 Browse this device and edit the existing user-data file with the contents of your modified user-data.yml file from earlier.
+6. Copy the contents `\src\raspi-base\raspi-config-files\config.txt` to the config.txt file on the SD card.
+7. Get the current date time by running the powershell script `(Get-Date).ToUniversalTime().ToString("yyyy-MM-dd HH:mm:ss")`.
+8. Copy that date time into fake-hwclock.data on the SD card.
+You could also just have manually edited this file, but running the script is safer so that you get the proper date time format.
-6. Safely eject your SD card!
+9. Safely eject your SD card using the system tray tool!
-7. You are now done, and should be able to boot from this SD card by inserting it into your Pi and powering the Pi on.
+10. You are now done, and should be able to boot from this SD card by inserting it into your Pi and powering the Pi on.

 #### Flash Pi on Linux/Mac with Hypriot Flash Utility
 1. Head over to the [Hypriot downloads](https://blog.hypriot.com/downloads/) page and grab the latest distribution - as of writing I am using [1.12.0](https://github.com/hypriot/image-builder-rpi/releases/download/v1.12.0/hypriotos-rpi-v1.12.0.img.zip).